-It is preferable not to send myeloma samples after 12pm on Fridays due to the time required to perform CD138 separation
+It is preferable not to send myeloma samples after 12pm on Fridays due to the time required to perform CD138 separation.
+After 12pm samples cannot be processed until the next working day (Monday) which may lead to sample failure.

 Delayed samples: